1. What is Data Monkey?

 Data Monkey is a tool designed to simplify routine file processing.
 Files are often used as an interface between two systems, and wrangling the data into compatible formats can be a time-consuming task.
 Data Monkey provides a simple, configuration-based approach that lets you quickly decide how an incoming file should be processed.
-In addition, Data Monkey provides a way to both validate and manipulate the data in the file itself -- you need to know that the data fits your expectations, and you need a way to change the data itself.
+In addition, Data Monkey provides a way to validate, manipulate, and analyze the data in the file itself ― it helps you take the busy work out of business work.

 2. How does file processing work?

 Once a file template has been created, a file can be processed in one of the following ways:

 - Upload your file on the Data Monkey site for quick processing on our high-performance servers.
-You’ll be able to monitor progress during the process and view the output on the site .
+You’ll be able to monitor progress during the run and view / download the output directly.

-- Download the Data Monkey Python library and process the file locally with a few simple commands -- your data stays on your servers for complete data privacy.
+- Download the free, open-source Data Monkey Python library and process the file locally with just a few simple commands ― your data stays on your servers for complete data privacy.

 3. Which file formats are supported?

 Data Monkey currently supports the following file types: Text (fixed-width format), CSV, Excel, and JSON.

-Our monkeys are working hard to support additional formats in the near future, including direct SQL queries, links to REST APIs, and more.
+Our monkeys are working hard to support additional formats in the near future, including direct SQL queries, links to external REST APIs, and more.
 Please let us know if there is a particular format you’d like to see!

 4. Is Data Monkey free to use?

 5. How do I manage my file templates?

 You can create, edit, or copy file templates on the dashboard.
-You can also view the number of times a template has been used, download the template for local processing, or use the template to process a new file upload on the Data Monkey site.
+You can also view the number of times a template has been used, download the template for local processing, or use the template to process a new file upload directly through the Data Monkey site.

 6. Where is my data stored?